The Best Steakhouse in Every State

 NORTH CAROLINA: Gamekeeper in Boone

-Specializing in fine dining for wild game, this restaurant also cooks an incredible steak.
+Specializing in fine dining for wild game, Gamekeeper also cooks an incredible steak.
 The beef option is a tenderloin served with cabernet butter and garlic mashed potatoes.
 The limited options are so well prepared that they are worth the trip up the mountain.

 NORTH DAKOTA: Outlaws' Bar & Grill in Watford City